dayseanm04/Hospital-Network-Design-Project/implementation-tasks/01-Redundancy/05-Configure-EtherChannel-Load-Balancing-on-L3-Port-Channels.md

 port-channel load-balance src-dst-ip
 ```

+**Note:** This setting applies globally to all Port-Channels on the device

 I ran this command on all of the network device in the hospital LAN except the firewalls because it didnt allow me to!
-(Cisco PAcket Tracer Limitation)
+(Cisco Packet Tracer Limitation)